 Organize Your Home

 When your home is organized, your toddler feels more capable of putting things where they belong and cleaning up on their own.
 However, if your home is regularly switched around, or disorganized, your toddler may feel as if they don’t know where everything goes well enough to clean up on their own.
 This can cause major frustration and confidence issues in that area.
 Starting your toddler off with the expectation of keeping things organized and tidy will instill that in them, making for a child who prefers things tidy and clean throughout their life.

 Children often do what they see, not what they hear.
 This is true on more levels than just how you speak or what you eat, children also watch our reactions to things, both positive and negative, and mimic us.

 Watching adults around them react to their stimulus is how toddlers learn what proper reactions are.
 Managing your stress and keeping your patience level high is a great way to help your toddler to understand that outbursts, whining, and yelling are not positive ways to handle issues.

 Being in control of yourself also allows for more opportunities for your toddler to do things themselves.
 It is in adult’s nature to take over and do something to get it done quicker, however, all that does is discourage a toddler from being independent and learning to do it himself.
 Stepping away and allowing mistakes to be made is the best way for your toddler to learn.

 While you may have a whole to-do list, giving your toddler one part of the day at a time, or one task at a time rather than a list of things will help them to focus and complete things without becoming frustrated.
-Minimalism and functionality are the keys to the Montessori Method and keeping that in mind should help you not become overwhelmed.
+Minimalism and functionality are the keys to the

 For more information on our favorite toy ideas for toddlers, click here.